-The banking system in Pakistan witnessed rapid progress in recent years; however, a concentrated structure of the industry coupled with persistently high banking spreads has raised important policy issues especially related to competition in the banking sector.
-Ongoing structural transformation due to consolidation, a process which is expected to continue in response to increased minimum capital requirement has also renewed interest in this issue as it can affect competition by reducing the number of market players.
-Another striking development in the banking sector is the introduction of a minimum rate on PLS savings deposits by the State Bank of Pakistan with effect from June 1, 2008.
+Although banking system in Pakistan is widely acknowledged for its rapid progress in recent years, persistently high banking spreads and concentrated structure of banking industry have raised important policy issues especially related to competition in the banking sector.
+All time high profitability of banking sector coinciding with low returns to depositors in recent years further aggravates these concerns.1 Ongoing structural transformation due to consolidation, a process which is expected to continue in response to increased Minimum Capital Requirement to Rs 23.0 billion by 2013 in a phased manner,2 has also renewed interest in this issue as it can effect competition by reducing the number of market players.3 Another most striking development in banking sector is the introduction of a minimum rate on PLS savings deposits by the SBP with effect from 1st June 2008.4

-Recent mergers and acquisitions of financial institutions at international level have also attracted the attention of policy makers and researchers to the issues related to the concentration, competition, economic efficiency, and financial stability of the banking sector, and their inter-linkages.
-As for concentration and competition, traditional theory of industrial organization economics (IOE), also known as structure-conduct-performance (SCP) hypothesis, assumes a one-way causal relation from market structure (concentration) to price setting behavior of firms and ultimately to profitability through market power channel.
-The essence of the SCP hypothesis is that concentration encourages collusive behavior in market participants by reducing the cost of collusion.
+Recent wave of mergers and acquisitions of financial institutions at international level has also attracted the attention of policy makers and researchers on the issues related to the banking sector.
+Most of the studies have focused on issues related to concentration, competition, economic efficiency and financial stability of the banking sector, and inter-linkages of these issues.
+As for concentration and competition, traditional theory of Industrial Organization Economics (IOE), also known as structure-conduct-performance (SCP) hypothesis, assumes a one-way causal relation from market structure (concentration) to price setting behavior of firms and ultimately to profitability through market power channel.
+The essence of the SCP hypothesis is based on the argument that concentration encourages collusive behavior in market participants by reducing the cost of collusion.
 It implies that high concentration may impede competition in the sector, while a large number of relatively same size firms (banks) cause them to set their prices competitively.
 The proponents of this view argue that a profit maximizing bank operating as a price taker in a competitive market will provide credit at the lowest price.
 As a result, competition will help in maximizing welfare in the economy.
 However, this approach also entails a number of difficulties.
 The critics of this approach argue that price setting behavior of firm (especially in banking sector) is not directly observable and concentration is hard to define without specifying a relevant product and geographical markets.
-The opponents of this approach also present a competing hypothesis known as efficient structure (ES) hypothesis.
-The ES hypothesis states that high productive efficiency of a bank helps in increasing its market share and realizing abnormal profits.
+The opponents also present a competing hypothesis known as Efficient Structure (ES) Hypothesis.
+The ES hypothesis states that high productive efficiency of the bank helps in increasing its market share and realizing abnormal profits.